 This is what this site is all about: Writing.

 This is also the repository for the free 1kYears series.

 Work in Progress

+This page is of course restricted, only registered beta readers get access to WIP.
 Felinity Rules was Troim’s NaNoWriMo 2018 project.
-He created a 75K word first draft that is currently being subjected to copious rewriting.
-First chapters worth reading will be made available to beta readers in March 2019 at the earliest.
+He created a 75K word first draft that will be subjected to copious rewriting in 2019.

 Fully plotted, partly casted and awaiting their slot: